Probing the weak mixing angle at high energies at the LHC and HL-LHC

 where $\alphamsbar$ is the running electromagnetic coupling.

 The EW mixing angle at the scale of $\mZ$ has been measured at both lepton~\cite{ALEPH:2005ab} and hadron colliders~\cite{CDF:2018cnj,ATLAS:2015ihy,CMS:2011utm,ATLAS:2018gqq,CMS:2018ktx,LHCb:2015jyu}, with a precision at the sub-percent level.
 Actually, the quantity determined with these measurements is the effective leptonic $\ssteff$, which is defined at the $\PZ$-boson mass peak through the ratio of vector and axial-vector couplings to the $\PZ$.
 It is conceptually different from $\sstmsbar$, being the former flavour dependent and based on an on-shell definition.
 Also other definitions of a running $\sstw(\mu)$ can be given (see for instance~\cite{Czarnecki:1995fw,Czarnecki:1998xc,Czarnecki:2000ic,Ferroglia:2003wa}) different from the $\MSbar$ one.
 In our study, we stick to the $\MSbar$ parameter.
 Measurements of atomic parity violation, neutrino, and polarised electron scattering on fixed targets have been used to extract the EW mixing angle at lower energies~\cite{Kumar:2013yoa,Workman:2022ynf}.
-First results for large space-like scales have been obtained in Ref.~\cite{H1:2018mkk} using DIS data.
+First results for large space-like scales have been obtained in Ref.~\cite{ZEUS:2016vyd,H1:2018mkk} using DIS data.
 The running at time-like scales above the $\PZ$-boson mass, however, has yet to be probed experimentally.
 The high energy regime is of particular interest since the renormalization group equation, which governs the evolution of $\sin^2\theta_{W}^{\MSbar}(\mu)$, predicts a running with a steep positive slope~\cite{Erler:2004in} at high scales, as a result of the inclusion of the $\PW$-boson contribution for scales larger than the $\PW$-boson mass.
+Probing the running of the weak mixing-angle at high energies is complementary to the corresponding studies at low-energies, where a negative slope is expected, and offers a far from trivial test of the consistency of the SM.
 High energies can also indirectly probe new states carrying electroweak quantum numbers.
 Indeed the effects of New Physics (NP) can be seen as a modification of the running of the electroweak gauge couplings, in a way independent of the particular decay channels~\cite{Georgi:1974yf,Marciano:1979yg,Einhorn:1981sx}.